midu16/midu16.github.io/_posts/2022-08-24-control-user-plane-separation.markdown

 [K8s-health-checks]: https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/

 Step 3.
+Applying the MachineConfig

+In this step, we are going to apply the Machineconfig.yaml file to configure on the `worker-nodes` routes the traffic from the `pods-network-subnet` to the `Northbound interface` and `Southbound interface`.

+Step 4.
 Workflow architecture

 ![OCP IPI Workflow Architecture](/assets/images/NetworkSegregation.drawio.png)

 Once the `Step 2` it has been finished, you should have the above workflow architecture implemented.